 Centralize Existing Findings Reports in your Environment

-In most organizations, security has been around long enough that there is a litany of previously performed security assessments that exist.
+In most organizations, security has been around long enough that there is a litany of previously performed security assessments.

 Though these previous assessments will have varying scopes, quality, or primary areas of focus, and perhaps maybe even been remediated, they are much more meaningful when aggregated and organized together.
 Doing this adds a sense of proactivity to your efforts as well as some calm if you are feeling overwhelmed.

 So this activity it is all about collecting any potential findings reports that may provide insight and putting them into a centralized database.

 This database, often a spreadsheet, will be designed in a manner in which all of the information can be normalized so that the data can be used together later on.